 For one year I was a college counselor and Spanish teacher at The John Cooper School near Houston.

-I've contributed writing, quotes and interviews to national publications including The Chronicle of Higher Education and The New York Times.
-Some of my published materials are used in certificate and training programs for college counselors.
+I've contributed writing, quotes and interviews to national podcasts and publications including The Chronicle of Higher Education and The New York Times.
+Some of my published materials are used in certificate and training programs for college counselors in the University of California system.

 As a director of college counseling programs and school administrator, I've led service and outdoor trips, sponsored clubs, planned grade level retreats, chaperoned a lot of proms, built alumni outreach programs, designed community education programs, integrated wellness practice into school culture, and developed professional development models to share with other schools.